geoffreyadebonojo-zz/cross-poll-be/README.md

   <h2>post /api/v1/texts</h2>

   This endpoint allows a user to send a text message to a friend regarding an animal they found.
-We plan on making it so that it also sends a picture, but for right now, this request will work with the following body (recipient_phone would need to be inputed by the user... they should enter their friends phone number where they want the message sent):
+The response should look as follows, where the pet_id is the id for the pet from petfinder, and the recipient_phone, is the number of a friend that the user wishes to send the animal to.
+Right now, the phone number should be inputed without any dashes or parantheses... just the numbers.

   ![alt text](readme_images/text_request.png)

-  Right now, we are using a twilio trial, so only certain numbers (Meg's and Geoff's) are verified.
+  Right now, we are using a twilio trial, so only certain numbers (Meg's, Geoff's, and Cole's) are verified.
 We can look into buying a number from twilio (2 bucks a month) to avoid this limitation.

-  Again, we hope to get the picture to show in the text message, but right now, the text message will appear like this to the friend:
+The text will appear as follows, with a link to the dog's profile included at the bottom of the message:

    ![alt text](readme_images/text_response.png)